Azure/azure-webjobs-sdk-extensions/README.md

 * add the **MS_WebHookReceiverSecret_GitHub** app setting containing your secret
 * set the same shared secret on your GitHub WebHook
 * add [one line of code](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Program.cs#L46) to register the receiver on job startup
-* use the overload of WebHookTriggerAttribute that takes a reveiver and optional id ([as in this example](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Samples/WebHookSamples.cs#L67))
+* use the overload of WebHookTriggerAttribute that takes a receiver and optional id ([as in this example](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Samples/WebHookSamples.cs#L67))
 * use a corresponding route format {receiver}/{id} for the WebHook in GitHub (the "id" portion is optional).
 I.e. for this example the route would be "github/issues"

 That's it - whenever a request comes in for your WebHook, the WebHook reveiver will perform all the authentication checks and your job function will *only* be invoked if the request is authenticated.
 For more information on the various ASP.NET WebHooks SDK reveivers supported, see their documentation.

-To register the File extensions, call `config.UseWebHooks()` in your startup code.
+To register the WebHook extensions, call `config.UseWebHooks()` in your startup code.
 For more information, see the [WebHook samples](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Samples/WebHookSamples.cs).